dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_layered_responsability.md

 In his book on Domain Driven Design, Eric Evans defends that in some cases, in order to shape a domain design into a set of Responsability Layers that work, these layers might need to be original, therefore, this SAD proposes the following Responsability Layers:

-### <span style="color:#0080ff">Analysis and Decision Making</span>
-This layer's responsability is in part associated with the collection of audit data for analysis and possible decision making.

-This layer has the following modules:
-- statement

 ### <span style="color:#0080ff">Policy</span>
 This layer's responsability is associated with the policies enforced upon quizzes-tutor to allow the safe materialization of the business goals.
 These policies are in particular the authentication and authorization policies and constrain the behaviour of the lower layers.

 This layer has the following modules:
-- auth
 - permission

+### <span style="color:#0080ff">Analysis and Decision Making</span>
+This layer's responsability is in part associated with the collection of audit data for analysis and possible decision making.

+This layer has the following modules:
+- statistics

 ### <span style="color:#0080ff">Operation</span>
 This layer's responsability is associated with the operations allowed on the resources of quizzes-tutor.
 In short, what kinds of "activities" quizzes-tutor offers.